Creation Crafts for Sunday School

 Play a Flower or Tree Identification Game

-Identify Seeds
+Identify Seeds Game for Sunday School

-many of the seeds the children can identify.
-You can also
+1. Place the seeds on the table and see how many of the seeds the children can identify.

 Look at Pictures of Plants

-got their name, etc.) and share them with your children.
+Bring in pictures of trees and plants from the library.
+Ask the children if they know the names of the plants.
+Find out interesting things about the plants (like how long they live, how high they grow, how they got their name, etc.) and share them with your children.
 Comment about how amazing the plants are, and that only God could create something so amazing.

 Make a Creation Picture of Flowers and Seeds

-I used a package of mixed, dried beans.
-You can also use popcorn, sunflower seeds, pumpkin seeds, grass seed, seeds from flowers you have in your garden or from fruits and vegetables you eat that week.
-In class have your children color the picture and then glue seeds onto the picture to finish.
+2. Collect different types of seeds.
+You can use a package of mixed, dried beans, or unpopped popcorn, sunflower seeds, pumpkin seeds, grass seed, seeds from flowers you have in your garden or from fruits and vegetables you eat that week.

 (Do not use seeds with children under 3 years old.)